quobyte/quobyte-k8s-helm/examples/using-accesskeys/README.md

     enableAccessKeys: true
     version: 3
 ```
-2. Make sure, that your Client configuration is configured to enable access keys
+2. Make sure that your Client configuration is configured to enable access keys
 ```
 quobyte-client:
   quobyte: